List of Hollyoaks characters introduced in 2013: Leela Lomax

 The scenes of Leela being induced and in labour were broadcast in episode 6384, transmitted on 28 May 2024.
 Leela, along with Joel named the baby Noah.
 The episode also featured a tribute to Porter's own daughter, with an inscription reading "In memory of Penny-Leigh Barber, 21.12.2018".
-ITV later interviewed both of them on the storyline, with Porter expressing her concern about their being a "taboo" of baby loss and she wanted to break it by portraying the storyline, adding if anybody would have told the story, it would have been her.
+ITV later interviewed both of them on the storyline, with Porter expressing her concern about their being a "taboo" of baby loss and she wanted to break it by portraying the storyline, adding if anybody would have told the story, it would have been her..
+During the 30th Anniversary celebrations Leela among mostly all of the Hollyoaks cast appeared in the epispde airing 22 October which saw Hollyoak crossover with former Channel 4 soap Brookside.